-There are Qualitative Principles within the Islamic Tradition that outline environmental responsibility for the human family.
-Four of these principles from the Qur’an, the word of God revealed to Muhammad, peace be upon him, are as follows:
+There are Qualitative Principles within the Islamic Tradition.
+These principles from the Qur’an, the word of God revealed to Muhammad, peace be upon him, are as follows:

 1. Walking on the Earth lightly: